ahayzen/folderbox/README.md

 # Persistence

 The `$HOME` folder in the container is stored for each devbox in `~/.local/share/com.ahayzen.dev/persist/<boxname>`, this allows for user installs, repositories, configuration, and bash history to be preserved between sessions.

-Note that the container itself is removed once it is stopped, so if packages or changes to the root of the container we made, these should be written into the `Containerfile` and the devbox rebuilt.
+Note that the container itself is removed once it is stopped, so if packages or changes to the root of the container were made, these should be written into the `Containerfile` and the devbox rebuilt.

+If root folders do need to be persistent then mount them as volumes using the `runargs` file.

 # Other projects